nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 4-Sept-2023

+Ran a few experiments with AREDN Mesh over the weekend into today:

+- Placed a beam on a mast at about 20 feet AGL.
+There is no sign of other AREDN nodes, although I didn't do a full survey of the horizon.
+RF Propagation estimation software indicated poor access to other areas beyond 100 meters to 1 km without raising the mast to 100 meters or more (which isn't going to happen).
+- Moved the beam indoors and verified I could VLAN it and my hAP node together without issue. _success_!
+- Moved the hAP node to the other side of the house from the beam and effecitvely have a 2-node Mesh running on my property now.
+- Entered some service advertisements for Winlink Express so that Telnet P2P messages can be passed.
+This can be useful for testing Forms and my in-development synchronization tool.

 ## Friday 1-Sept-2023

 Was tough to get a working solution to implementing a structured logging interface like Serilog.
 Code-wise it is fairly simple, but dependency-wise there are issues.
 Also, there are upgrade-related issues in Caliburn.Micro that a project upgrade to NET 6 will bring about.
 So for now I'm stuck with Dot NET 4 WPF project, unless I move away from Caliburn.Micro, or wait for v5.0.0 to be released (which there is no published date, just a 12-word roadmap).